 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- You have included a cover letter to the editor.
+- You have included a cover letter to the editor that is a separate document from the blinded manuscript.

 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in the Cover Letter to the Editor).